B7M/Developing-Data-Products/quizzes/quiz_ch1.md

-{quiz, id: quiz_name_here, attempts: 10}
+{quiz, id: Week-1, attempts: 10}

 ## Template quiz

-Put any other instructions your quiz takers need to know here like: Choose the best answer.
+Choose the best answer.

 {choose-answers: 4}
-?
-First question to ask goes here.
-(Note- you need a question mark at end like this.
-Just one is required if using a question mark in your question field)?
+1.Which of the following are absolutely necessary for creating a functioning shiny app?

 C) One correct answer here marked with a "C"
 C) A second correct answer here